Superlinear drift in consensus-based optimization with condensation phenomena: Finite time blow-up in one-dimension

-we have the following evolution \( \) where the inequality comes from Jensen inequality.
-Notice that the last term on the right-hand side of~\eqref{eq:Hevolution} is negative since $\eta < 1/2$.
-This is enough to prove that the functional decays at least exponentially in time.
-Furthermore, we can also compute the evolution of a related functional
+and its evolution satisfies \( \) where the inequality comes from Jensen inequality.
+The last term on the right-hand side is negative for $\eta < 1/2$, which ensures that the functional decays at least exponentially in time.
+Similarly, for the related functional